QTimort/epitech-clion/README.md

 # epitech-clion
-Epitech norm compliant configuration for CLion IDE.
+Epitech norm compliant configuration for CLion IDE.<br />
-This CLion configuration is made to be as compliant as possible with the Epitech norm.
+This CLion configuration is made to be as compliant as possible with the Epitech norm.<br />
-If you have any suggestion please let me know.
+If you have any suggestion please let me know.<br />

 # Installation